rsnyder/juncture-about/README.md

 # Juncture, recent versions

-Following the release of Juncture in Fall 2021, a next-gen version was developed to address some of the lessons learned in developing and using the first version.
+Following the release of Juncture in Fall 2021, Juncture continued to evolve and addressed some of the lessons learned in developing and using the first version.

 - Improved flexibility in page layouts, including better rendering on mobile devices
 - Enhanced IIIF support, including new capabilities for creating and using self-hosted image collections in Github